ocaml/ocaml.org/data/tutorials/language/1ms_02_dune.md

 Check with `dune exec nube` that the behaviour of the program is the same as in the previous sections.

 ## Conclusion

+The OCaml module system allows organizing a project in many ways.
+Dune provides a means to generate modules embodying some possible ways.